 Zoono’s physical kill ruptures the cell meaning the cell cannot mutate, helping preventing the development of pathogens that are resistant to the more traditional disinfectants.

-Zoono is colourless, non-leaching and safe to use in both the home and industrial settings.
+Zoono is colourless and non-leaching and can be used in both the home and industrial settings.
 Whilst it has a gentle formulation, it is deadly for a broad range of pathogens.